henki-robotics/robotics_essentials_ros2/5-path_planning/README.md

 <aside>

-> Note!
+> Note for Docker users!
 If you rebuild or remove your Docker container, these changes won't persist.
 > In this case, you will have to run these steps to change the planner again!

 </aside>